- On May 4

 - In Visiting Stonehenge

 Can I touch the stones at Stonehenge?

-You can touch the stones at Stonehenge, but only if you are on an early morning or late evening private access tour of Stonehenge.
-These tours are before Stonehenge opens to the public, or after it has closed and are more expensive that standard tours and there is no guide to support you.
+Unfortunately, you cannot touch the stones at Stonehenge, but if you are on an early morning or late evening private access tour of Stonehenge you can get to walk arond the Stones which is different to standard access where you are approximately 10 metres from the stones.
+The tours where you walk around the Stones are before Stonehenge opens to the public, or after it has closed and are more expensive that standard tours and there is no guide to support you.

 In order to take one of these private access tours, you need to have pre-booked the tour as these dates are less than usual tours and also often booked up early.